matthew-z/R-net/README.md

 Thus, I implemented the variant of R-Net according to [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) (in Tensorflow).

-Some notes about  [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net)  (the model is in configs/r-net/hkust.jsonnet) :
+The biggest difference between the original R-net and HKUST R-net is that:
+* The original R-net does attention at each RNN step, which means the hidden state is also involved in the attention calculation.
+I call it dynamic attention.
+* In HKUST R-Net Attentions in pair encoder and self-matching encoder are calculated before performing RNN.
+I call it static attention.

+Some details in [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) that improves performance:
-* Question and Passage share the same GRU sentence encoder instead of using separate encoders.
+* Question and Passage share the same GRU sentence encoder instead of using two GRU encoders respectively.
-* Sentence Encoders have three layers, but the output is the concat of the three layers instead of the output of the top layer.
+* The sentence encoder has three layers, but its output is the concat of the three layers instead of the output of the top layer.
-* Attentions in pair enocder and self-matching encoder are calculated before RNN (static attention) instead of at each RNN step (dynamic attention).
 * The GRUs in the pair encoder and the self-matching encoder have only one layer instead of three layers.
 * Variational dropouts are applied to (1) the inputs of RNNs (2) inputs of attentions

 ### Dependency